-Daniel Block is an editor at the Washington Monthly.
+Daniel Block is the executive editor of the Washington Monthly.

 Before joining the Monthly, Daniel was a 2017-2018 Luce Scholar living in Delhi, India, where he studied Hindi and worked for the Caravan—a leading Indian politics and policy magazine.
 Daniel’s writing has also appeared in Foreign Policy, the Philadelphia Inquirer, and the American Prospect.

 Daniel graduated from Swarthmore College in 2016 with a bachelor’s degree in political science and history.
 He graduated with highest honors and was elected to Phi Beta Kappa.
 He spent a post-college gap year teaching skiing in Utah.

 Daniel can be reached at: email@example.com

 If he wins reelection, it could move the country further from its founding principles.

 A step-by-step guide to what might happen if he refuses to concede.

 It’s concentrated in only a handful of places.
 To spread the wealth, we can’t rely on community-based policies.

 The clustering of growth in a few coastal metro areas is partly to blame for the rise of GOP minority rule.